-Someone who feels a large amount of stress or who struggles with an anxiety disorder may be susceptible to the disorder.
+Someone who feels a large amount of stress or who experiences an anxiety disorder may be susceptible to the disorder.
 Those with other types of compulsion disorders, such as different forms of obsessive-compulsive disorder, may be more susceptible to rhinotillexomania.
-Also, they are more likely to suffer from a combination of various disorders with similar causes.
-Of course, as with many others, rhinotillexomania has a few possible causes, which makes it difficult to understand where it comes from.
+Additionally, they may be more likely to live with a combination of various conditions with similar causes.

-So, if it's not just about picking your nose, then what kind of symptoms should you keep an eye out for?
-For starters, an individual with rhinotillexomania is going to constantly pick their nose because they feel an irresistible compulsion to do so.
-They will likely continue to do so even to the point of bleeding or severe irritation because they can't seem to stop themselves from doing it.
-There are several things that may cause nosebleeds (recurrent epistaxis).
-Some of these may include colds (upper respiratory infections) and sinusitis, blowing your nose with force, inserting an object into your nose, injury to the nose and/or face, and nose picking.
-Several people who engage in nose picking may experience excessive nosebleeds (recurrent epistaxis), which may lead to infections or other problems with their nose, and even make them suffer from severe headaches.
+An individual with rhinotillexomania typically picks their nose because they feel an irresistible compulsion to do so.
+They may continue to do so even to the point of severe irritation because they can't seem to stop themselves from doing it.
+People who engage in nose picking may experience excessive nosebleeds (recurrent epistaxis), which might lead to infections or other problems with their nose.

-These individuals also experience excessive tension and anxiety that can lead up to rhinotillexomania.
-They may then feel relief or gratification after they engage in the activity but may follow this up with shame or guilt.
-They will usually attempt to hide the behavior, but it may still be somewhat apparent to those around them.
+These individuals may also experience excessive tension and anxiety that can lead up to rhinotillexomania.
+They may then feel relief or gratification after they engage in the activity but feel shame or guilt because of the behavior.
+They might attempt to hide the behavior, but it can still be somewhat apparent to those around them.

 Someone who engages in this type of behavior may engage in other similar behaviors as well.
-Many who report picking their nose excessively with the possibility of rhinotillexomania have also reported picking behaviors such as picking at their skin, biting their fingernails, pulling out their hair, and picking at their cuticles.
-These behaviors are all considered different types of skin picking disorders and may occur at different frequencies.
-Someone may pick at different parts of the body or different areas more or less frequently than they do others.
-They may also pick at different areas at different times and may engage in other behaviors related to skin picking.
+Some people who report picking their nose excessively have also reported behaviors such as picking at their skin, biting their fingernails, pulling out their hair, and picking at their cuticles.
+Someone may pick at various parts of the body or different areas more or less frequently than they do others.

 "Busola is amazing, I've only had a few sessions with her but she makes me feel listened to.
 She understands what my primary needs are for each session and addresses them.
 Moreover, it doesn't feel like just time to talk and unload everything on someone, but she addresses negative behavioral patterns and helps create an action plan for them."